-Homemade curry, crispy tofu, and slurpy noodles make these Indonesian Curry Tofu Noodle Bowls irresistible!
+Homemade curry, crispy tofu, and noodles make this Indonesian Curry Tofu Noodles recipe irresistible!

 Oh man, you guys.
 It’s hard to pull myself away from these slurpy noodle bowls long enough to even tell you about them.